Hilary Clinton's Political Views

 The unsuccessful Democratic presidential nominee in 2016, Hilary Clinton has been heavily involved in politics since her husband Bill Clinton was elected President in 1992.
-Clinton served as a Senator representing New York and ran for President in 2008 before ultimately losing the nomination to President Obama.
+Clinton served as a Senator representing New York and ran for President in 2008 before ultimately losing the nomination to Barack Obama.
 However, her defeat came with a silver-lining, as she was appointed as Secretary of State by President Obama in 2009 and served for 4 years before giving way to John Kerry in 2013.
 In April 2015 she announced her candidacy for the Democratic Presidential Nomination in 2016 and formally accepted the nomination at the Democratic National Convention in July, having defeated Senator Bernie Sanders after a long campaign.
 Despite winning the popular vote by almost 3 million votes, Clinton lost multiple key Midwestern states, and ultimately lost the Presidency to Donald Trump.
-This hub will attempt to take an unbiased look at Clinton's views on the key issues currently under debate in Washington - how does she compare to our President-elect, Donald Trump?
+This hub will attempt to take an unbiased look at Clinton's political views, including those positions that may have influenced the 2016 election.

 Hilary on the Issues

 Abortion: Clinton is a strong supporter of a woman's right to choose, earning a 100% pro-choice voting record from NARAL, one of the leading pro-choice interest groups.
 Clinton has made a distinction between being pro-choice and "pro-abortion", saying "Being pro-choice is trusting the individual to make the right decision for herself and her family, and not entrusting that decision to anyone wearing the authority of government in any regard."